If you are a VR member, the union ensures your minimum rights in the labour market by negotiating collective wage agreements.

 Periods of notice are mutual.
 This means that both you as a wage earner and your employer must respect this period unless you reach a different agreement.

 The holiday pay is generally paid in two ways.
 On one hand it is deducted from wages every month and deposited into a special holiday account.
 The accumulated balance is then paid out at the beginning of summer.
-On the other hand, the employer saves up the holiday pay for the wage earner and pays it out when he goes on holiday.
+On the other hand, holiday accumulates in vacation hours that the employee is paid when he/she takes summer leave.
 Each employee must decide in consultation with the employer when to take the summer holiday.

 Holiday pay must never be included in wages – it is paid separately.